-Another positive feature of extra virgin olive oil (EVOO) is its high antioxidant content, which is significantly greater than all other cooking oils.
+Moreover, extra virgin olive oil (EVOO) has a significantly higher antioxidant content than all other cooking oils.

-What makes olive oil even more beneficial for your health is the fact that most of its therapeutic phenolic compounds are highly bioavailable in humans.
+What makes olive oil even more beneficial is that most of its therapeutic phenolic compounds are highly bioavailable in humans.
 (3)

-Individuals with cardiovascular disorders or those who are at an increased risk of developing heart disease are often advised to switch to a Mediterranean diet.
-The main cooking oil used in this diet is olive oil, which further testifies to its cardioprotective efficacy.
+Individuals with cardiovascular disorders or those who are at an increased risk of developing heart disease are often advised to switch to a Mediterranean diet, which mostly uses olive oil.

-Several studies have highlighted the anti-inflammatory, antioxidant, and vasodilatory properties of EVOO that can help reduce the risk of atherosclerosis.
-Atherosclerosis is the buildup of fats, cholesterol, and other plaque in the arteries, which can make you susceptible to heart attacks and strokes.
+Several studies have highlighted the anti-inflammatory, antioxidant, and vasodilatory properties of EVOO that can help reduce the buildup of fats, cholesterol, and other plaque in the arteries (atherosclerosis), the primary risk factor for heart attacks and strokes.
 (4)

 2. Sunflower oil

-Sunflower oil is extracted from the pressed seed of sunflowers.
+Sunflower oil is extracted from the pressed seeds of sunflowers.
 It is extremely lightweight and mildly flavored.
 Thus, it is easy on the digestive system and taste buds as well.

 Sunflower oil remains stable at high temperatures.
 It can be heated up to 230°C without releasing smoke, which makes it ideal for deep-frying.